-Today, your credit score counts for a lot.
-It can determine which loans you’re eligible for and which apartments you have access to.
-For people who have a low score — or don’t have one at all — the housing search can be intimidating.
-No credit check apartments are one option, but be wary.
-Even with a low credit score, there are ways that you can qualify and get approved by a landlord who does perform checks.
-This will give you access to more options, with apartments in different neighborhoods and more desirable services.
+Your credit score counts for a lot.
+It can determine which homes you’re able to buy if you’re looking to get into real estate and even which apartments you have access to.
+For people who have a low score — or don’t have one at all — the apartment search can be intimidating.
+No credit check apartments are one option, but be wary before renting.

 What Is a No Credit Check Apartment?